fauu/Kamite/README.md

 To better diagnose problems, launch Kamite from a console window with the [launch option](#launch-options) `--debug`.
-(On Windows, this can be done simply by double-clicking the provided `Kamite.bat` script).
+(On Windows, this can be done simply by double-clicking the provided `Kamite (Debug).bat` script).
 This will make Kamite print detailed error messages and add a Debug tab to the client (the bug icon) where image snapshots of OCR operations appear for inspection.

 If something does not seem to work properly or is confusing in a way that is not dispelled by what is written in this README, do not hesitate to [create a GitHub